Kee7702/Kee7702.github.io/vdb/index.md

   newtab: true
 ---
 ## Version List Viewer
-Version List Viewer is an HTML-based website to view and visualize a JSON version list.
-Initially developed to visualize the Minecraft version list provided by MCMrARM.
+<p style="margin:0">Version List Viewer is an HTML-based website to view and visualize a JSON version list.
+Initially developed to visualize the Minecraft version list provided by MCMrARM.</p>